batoulapps/adhan-js/README.md

 # Adhan
 *High precision prayer time library*

 Adhan is a well tested and well documented library for calculating Islamic prayer times.
-All astronomical calculations are high precision equations directly from the book “Astronomical Algorithms”.
+All astronomical calculations are high precision equations directly from the book [“Astronomical Algorithms” by Jean Meeus](http://www.willbell.com/math/mc1.htm).
+This book is recommended by the Astronomical Applications Department of the U.S. Naval Observatory and the Earth System Research Laboratory Department of the National Oceanic and Atmospheric Administration.

 ## Languages